TomasHubelbauer/vs-code-extension-test-screenshot/README.md

 # VS Code `npm test` Screenshot

+- [ ] Update this to recap findings now that this experiment has been a success

 In this repository I demonstrate a process whereby a VS Code extension's test suite contains methods (faux unit tests) which connect to the VS Code extension host window using CDP and uses the Electron's `capturePage` API to capture a screenshot of the VS Code extension host window automatically.